Ivan Ilyin: Before the revolution

 In January 1911, Knyaz Evgenii Troubetzkoy, along with a large group of professors, left Moscow University as a sign of disagreement with the government's violation of the principles of university autonomy.
 Ilyin moved to Western Europe (Heidelberg, Freiburg, Berlin, Göttingen and Paris) studying the latest trends in European philosophy including: philosophy of life and phenomenology influenced by Husserl, who concentrated on the ideal, essential structures of consciousness; Scheler, who published "The Nature of Sympathy"; Fichte and Schelling on Absolute idealism.
 Meanwhile, Ilyin worked on his thesis "Crisis of rationalistic philosophy in Germany in the 19th century" which he never finished.
 In May 1912 he returned to work at the university and delivered a series of lectures called "Introduction to the Philosophy of Law".
 Novgorodtsev offered to have an Ilyin lecture on the theory of public law at the Moscow Commercial Institute.

-In 1913 it appears that the couple broke with their relatives and met with Leo Tolstoy, according to Konstantin Krylov.
 Ilyin was known as being extremely intolerant towards Andrei Bely, who called him "mentally insane".
 For six weeks in 1914 Ilyin and his wife paid visits to Sigmund Freud.

 During the July Crisis, Ilyin was forced to leave and his writings were confiscated at the outbreak of the First World War.
 After returning from Vienna, Ilyin was obsessed with psychoanalysis, diagnosing everything and everyone in Freudian terms, reducing every personal problem to neurotic symptoms, and according to one observer, psychoanalyzing every little gesture of those around him.
 The two became pioneers of the psychoanalytic movement in Russia.
 He began to develop a career as a writer and public figure.